Can a collection agency sue you in Canada? The short answer is yes, and it could go something like this:

 - 3 years from the acknowledgment of debt: Quebec

 Some collection agencies will continue to try to collect long after the statute of limitations for suing has passed because many people don’t know about it.
-If you let them know that you’re aware that they can no longer recoup the money, it’s likely they will give up.
+If you let them know that you’re aware that they can no longer sue to recoup the money, it’s likely they will give up.
 If they don’t and you feel they are breaking collection laws, you can file a complaint with the consumer protection office in your province.

 After you’ve been served, you will have the opportunity to file a Defence.
-This means that you’ll need to go to the Court House listed on the Statement of Claim and File a Defence within 20 calendar days of being served.
+This means that you’ll need to go to the courthouse listed on the Statement of Claim and File a Defence within 20 calendar days of being served.

-If you choose not to file a Defence, this means that you have opted to accept the charges against you and you do not want to dispute them—meaning you will own up to your debt.
+If you choose not to file a Defence, this means that you have opted to accept the charges against you, and you do not want to dispute them—meaning you will own up to your debt.
 The creditor will be awarded a Default Judgement and this can result in a lien or seizure of an asset or wage garnishment.

 To file a Defence, you will need to file a Form 9A (Defence) and attach all of the supporting information you have.
 In this form, you can admit that you owe the full amount of the claim (or part of the claim) and propose a payment arrangement.